wyxfhb/jettl/doc/obsidian/1 Notes.md

 * `Init.vi` **should not output errors**.
 * Any work that might fail (I/O, resource acquisition, configuration validation, etc.) should be moved into a separate method such as `Setup.vi`, where failures can be handled explicitly as part of the actor’s startup workflow.

+Fundamentally, when an object is instantiated, there should not be an error that occurs.

 This aligns with the principle that **errors are values** and should be modeled and handled intentionally, rather than being emitted from constructors in a way that complicates initialization semantics.